cockroachdb/docs/v20.1/known-limitations.md

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/47712)

-If you have performed a rollback of a column-dropping schema change, check the [jobs table entry](show-jobs.html) for schema changes with an error prefaced by "`cannot be reverted, manual cleanup may be required`".
+If you have performed a rollback of a column-dropping schema change, check the [jobs table entry](show-jobs.html) for schema changes with an error prefaced by `cannot be reverted, manual cleanup may be required`.

 ### Disk-spilling on joins with `JSON` columns

 If the execution of a [join](joins.html) query exceeds the limit set for [memory-buffering operations](vectorized-execution.html#disk-spilling-operations) (i.e., the value set for the `sql.distsql.temp_storage.workmem` [cluster setting](cluster-settings.html)), CockroachDB will spill the intermediate results of computation to disk.
-If the join operation spills to disk, and at least one of the columns is of type [`JSON`](jsonb.html), CockroachDB returns the error "`unable to encode table key: *tree.DJSON`".
+If the join operation spills to disk, and at least one of the columns is of type [`JSON`](jsonb.html), CockroachDB returns the error `unable to encode table key: *tree.DJSON`.
 If the memory limit is not reached, then the query will be processed without error.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/35706)